Working in South Korea

 Some multinational companies have their head offices in South Korea and may be more open to UK graduates.
 Focusing on the major industries may also be effective, particularly if you have previous related experience.

 Korean is the main language and has its own alphabet, Hangeul.
 English is spoken to a certain extent in business and government, but less so outside the main cities.
-Consider taking a Korean language course before applying for work.
+You may want to consider taking a Korean language course before applying for work.
 A good network of contacts in the country will also improve your chances.

 Where can you work?

-- Major industries: automobile production, chemicals, electronics, semiconductors, shipbuilding, steel and mobile telecommunications.
+- Major industries: automobile production, petrochemicals, electronics, semiconductors, shipbuilding, steel and mobile telecommunications.

-- Recent growth areas: science and technology, and IT and communications.
+- Recent growth areas: biotechnology, internet software and services, and communications.

 - Shortage occupations: the country relies heavily on exports and is looking to develop its domestic sectors, such as the service industry.